The 11 Best Hybrid Bikes Under $1000 for Men & Women

 Cons

-Another difference from the CTY 1.2 is in the design and suspension fork.
+Another difference is in the design and suspension fork.
 The CTY 2.1 is more suitable for rougher terrain because the 63 mm travel fork can absorb bumps and vibrations.

 However, its geometry is still upright and suitable for beginner or less flexible riders.